 It is not enough, though.
 The reality is, keyword popularity keeps changing.
 The older popular keywords become extinct and new ones are generated.
 So, you need to go back to your older posts and analyze your keyword use again time after time.

 Here we mean the meta-titles, headers, tags, descriptions, and other SEO-related elements you use on your website.
+They’re super important for your website’s SEO strategy.

 The meta descriptions are the first thing the viewer of the page sees before answering the “to click or not to click” question.
 The headers are the HTML elements that literally “catch the eye“ and should also be adjusted to the ranking trends.